-- a) Hold and maintain a valid check by following the process outlined above in item 4. - b) Not engage in child-related work at any time that they are subjected to an interim bar or a bar.
+- (a) Hold and maintain a valid check by following the process outlined above in item 4 - (b) Not engage in child-related work at any time that they are subjected to an interim bar or a bar. - (c) Report to the Principal if they are no longer eligible for a Check, the status of their Check changes or are notified by the OCG that they are subjected to a risk assessment.

+Document: 5.1.1 Protecting children and young people V11 Version #11 Date: August 2020

-c) Report to the Principal if they are no longer eligible for a Check, the status of their Check changes or are notified by the OCG that they are subjected to a risk assessment. d) Alert the Principal immediately if they are charged with, or convicted of, a crime that might reasonably be assumed to preclude them from working with children.
-Additional Procedures for Cleaners Any cleaner who is contracted to undertake cleaning of the SRC premises is required to have a valid WWCC.
+(d) Alert the Principal immediately if they are charged with, or convicted of, a crime that might reasonably be assumed to preclude them from working with children.

+Additional Procedures for Cleaners

+Any cleaner who is contracted to undertake cleaning of the SRC premises is required to have a valid WWCC.
 This above procedure is to be followed and adhered to.
 Cleaners are to clean outside of school hours (before 8.20am and after 3.15pm) so as to not have contact with any student of SRC.

-Additional Procedures for Work Experience Supervisors When a student has been allocated a Work Experience Placement, the staff member coordinating the Work Experience component must ensure that information relating to the Working With Children's Check is forwarded to all work places and that ANY staff member who will be responsible for directly supervising a young person has undertaken and completed the above process.
+Additional Procedures for Work Experience Supervisors

+When a student has been allocated a Work Experience Placement, the staff member coordinating the Work Experience component must ensure that information relating to the Working With Children's Check is forwarded to all work places and that ANY staff member who will be responsible for directly supervising a young person has undertaken and completed the above process.
 Work experience is not to commence until the WWCC has been received by administration staff and a clearance has been administered.

-Additional Procedures for Guest Speakers and Volunteers Staff members of SRC who are organising guest speakers and volunteers to engage with the students (on site at SRC or on excursions) are to ensure they communicate with guest speakers and volunteers the process for obtaining a WWCC and ensure that sufficient time is allowed for the guest speakers or volunteers to undertake and complete the WWCC process.
+Additional Procedures for Guest Speakers and Volunteers

+Staff members of SRC who are organising guest speakers and volunteers to engage with the students (on site at SRC or on excursions) are to ensure they communicate with guest speakers and volunteers the process for obtaining a WWCC and ensure that sufficient time is allowed for the guest speakers or volunteers to undertake and complete the WWCC process.
 Unless they are under the constant supervision of a SRC staff member, guest speakers or volunteers are NOT to commence engagement with students without a valid WWCC.

-Supporting 2.1.1 Recruitment of staff / 2.1.2 Induction and commencement of new staff Documentation 2.3.1 Staff code of conduct 2.3.5 Staff Relationships to Students 2.3.6 Disciplinary Proceedings Against Staff 2.4.2 Induction Checklist / 2.4.3 Staff Handbook / 2.4.7 Staff Code of Conduct 5.3.1 Duty of Care 5.4.7 Use of Private Vehicles 5.5.5 Grievance Policy and Procedures 5.6.5 Student Transport 7.1 Student Discipline 7.2 Procedural Fairness 7.3 Corporal punishment References https://www.aisnsw.edu.au/school-leaders/workplace-management/child-protection https://www.childabuseroyalcommission.gov.au/sites/default/files/STAT.1203.001.0141.pdf Office of The Children's Guardian: https://www.kidsguardian.nsw.gov.au/ Part A: https://www.legislation.nsw.gov.au/#/view/act/1998/157 Part B: https://legislation.nsw.gov.au/#/view/act/2019/25/full Part C: https://www.legislation.nsw.gov.au/#/view/act/2012/51 NSW Dept of Communities and Justice: https://www.dcj.nsw.gov.au/
+Supporting Documentation

+- 2.1.1 Recruitment of staff

+- 2.1.2 Induction and commencement of new staff

+- 2.3.1 Staff code of conduct

+- 2.3.5 Staff Relationships to Students

+- 2.3.6 Disciplinary Proceedings Against Staff

+- 2.4.2 Induction Checklist

+- 2.4.3 Staff Handbook

+- 2.4.7 Staff Code of Conduct

+Document: 5.1.1 Protecting children and young people V11 Version #11 Date: August 2020

-5.3.1 Duty of care
+5.3.1 Duty of Care